koii-network/ezsandbox/Lesson 3/PartIII.md

 - General understanding of IPFS, see [Lesson 2, Part 3](../Lesson%202/PartIII.md) if you need a refresher
 - Understanding of Puppeteer

+### Headless Mode

+Puppeteer is a browser than can be controlled programmatically.
+Because it is designed to be automated, it has a `headless` mode which allows it to run silently, without running a visible browser window.
+We have [set `headless` to `false`](./simple-crawler/before/crawler/SimpleCrawlerTask.js#L22) so you'll be able to see the browser automation working, but if you don't need to see it, you can set `headless` to `true` instead.
+You should always set `headless: true` if you are deploying the task.

 ### Environment variables

 The task we're building here doesn't require any login info, but we'll be asking the user for a keyword they want to search for. add the following to the `config-task.yml` in the requirementsTags: